RedHat-UX/red-hat-design-system/docs/patterns/index.md

   form: Collects information from a user through inputs
   link: Directs users to other domains or pages
   link-with-icon: Adds additional context or decoration to a link
+  logo-wall: Visual arrangement of logos representing various brands, companies, or organizations
   search-bar: Performs a search and displays relevant content
   skip-navigation: Moves a user down to content by keyboard input
   sticky-banner: Anchors an offer to the bottom edge of a page
   sticky-card: Anchors an offer to the right edge of a page
+  tabs: Programatically activate a tab panel or item inside a tab panel
+  tile: Style Tiles to differentiate them from other page elements
   video-thumbnail: Overlays a button that indicates video playback
-  logo-wall: Visual arrangement of logos representing various brands, companies, or organizations
 order: 0
 tags:
   - pattern